Dudu0225/qr-code-component-main-prac/README.md

 4) Pushed the project repo to Github.
 5) Created custom README.md file as instructed.( Had done this earlier and rm it from the dir, so repeating steps )
 6) Push the custom README.md file to Github repo.With Updates.
+7) Create the HTML code of the content  and an empty style.css file.